florianingerl/com.florianingerl.util.regex/README.md

 ![com.github.florianingerl.util.regex](media/logo.png)

 ### Introduction
 This is a Java Regular Expressions library.
-Compared to the Regular Expression library shipped with the Java JDK, it provides support for Recursive and Conditional Regular Expressions and adopts the concept of Captures from .Net .
+Compared to the Regular Expression library shipped with the Java JDK, it provides support for Recursive and Conditional Regular Expressions, adopts the concept of Captures from .Net and allows the user to install plugins into the regex engine.

+In the following screenshot, all the new features are summarized.
+![com.github.florianingerl.util.regex.newfeatures](media/newfeatures.png)

 ### What's new :star:

+### Version 1.0.3
+- (?(DEFINE)never-executed-pattern)
+- Plugins into the regex engine

 ### Version 1.0.2

-In the following screenshot, all the new features are summarized.
-![com.github.florianingerl.util.regex.newfeatures](media/newfeatures.png)
+- Recursive Regular Expressions
+- Conditional Regular Expressions
+- Captures

 ### Usage
 The API is exactly the same as in java.util.regex.
 The only difference is that the required import statement is import com.florianingerl.util.regex.\*; instead of import java.util.regex.\*;